eightBitter/eightBitter/README.md

 ### Hello 🌎

 My name is Jacob.
-I'm a Data Migration Specialist at LYRASIS.
+I'm a Data Migration Specialist at Lyrasis.
 I :heart: working with metadata and technology to build efficient and reusable data processes.

 ### 💪 Skills that pay the bills